 The University of Georgia was founded in 1785 and was the first state supported university in the United States.
 Mercer University’s law school was founded in 1873, is one of the oldest law schools in the United States, and was the first law school in Georgia to be accredited by the American Bar Association.
 It is named after 1901 graduate Walter F. George who became a justice of the Supreme Court of Georgia before becoming a U.S. Senator from Georgia.

 Mr. Wright began the practice of law in 1985 in Orlando with an emphasis in wrongful death and personal injury litigation and represented both the injured and the insurance industry until 1993.
 He now exclusively handles cases of serious personal injury and death for accident victims.

-Mr. Wright has substantial experience in all types of personal injury and wrongful death litigation including automobile accidents, on the job injuries, child care negligence, drowning and other premises liability, cases involving negligent security at retail establishments, and medical malpractice.
+Mr. Wright has substantial experience in all types of personal injury and wrongful death litigation including automobile accidents, on the job injuries, child care negligence, drowning and other premises liability, cases involving negligent security at retail establishments, product liability and medical malpractice.
 Mr. Wright has extensive experience in nursing home and other institutional abuse and neglect cases, having led a team of nursing home neglect and abuse attorneys at another Florida law firm and having lectured nationally at seminars on institutional abuse and neglect cases from 1997 to 2004.
 Mr. Wright has experience in representing clients in mass tort cases, including pharmaceutical products and compounded drugs.